hgeaydem/openshift-virt-labs/README.md

 To access the lab simply follow the **CNV Lab Workbook** link.
 From there you will find all details to undertake the lab.

+Here is an example of the link you will see in your email:

 <center>
     <img src="docs/workshop/content/img/workbook-link.png"/>
 </center>